Wall St Week Ahead-Investors seek shelter as U.S. stocks grow more turbulent

 Fears that the conflict in the Middle East will widen have made traders more anxious, while a weaker-than-expected earnings report for Tesla this week also darkened the mood.

 Volatility in stocks has been accompanied by increased gyrations in the Treasury market.
-The MOVE index , which measures expected volatility in U.S. Treasuries, stands near a four-month high.
+The MOVE index .MOVE, which measures expected volatility in U.S. Treasuries, stands near a four-month high.

 "When rates are increasing at the rate they are and the geopolitical situation is what it is, now you are getting a bid to volatility," said Brent Kochuba, founder of options analytics service SpotGamma.